mposolda/keycloak-openshift-ext/README.md

 ## TODO

+* Fix UserBuilder from Keycloak test helper?
+* Fix test for client storage and make it working
-* Clean-up dependencies
+* Clean-up dependencies - and test manually somehow that both clientStorage and review endpoint works
-* Clean-up how to deploy to Keycloak
-* Test, potentially with test containers
+* Fix README and update instructions with details about Openshift etc.